Gnosder/Gaming/Fugue Wrath/Session notes.md

 # Session 11

 ## Presession:
-    Lord Mulder is sorry, apologizes through Daedric and offers to tell all.
+    Lord Murler is sorry, apologizes through Daedric and offers to tell all.
-        Agency wants to explore and reclaim world Hightower doesn't want to disrupt the balance Road to Gridania; meet mutants (tieflings)
+        Agency wants to explore and reclaim world Hightower doesn't want to disrupt the balance Road to Gridania; meet mutants (teiflings)
+    Kahi dream: dream of a woman ripping the book from a tree, see "soul" going into book Cult activity: Some Cult members go to the inn after rituals.
+They drink to the tower, but are normal people.

 ## Session Start: 7/5/1190

 7/5
-    Cloudy w/Rain (Moderate,6)
+    Seztasa the 5th of Erastus in the year of the 4th age 1190 Cloudy w/Rain (Moderate, 6)
+    Picking up in the Inn in Gaxton after Murler left.
+7/6
+7/7
+7/8
+    Weather: Cloudy (Minor, 8)
+    Returned to Haversfjord and talked to Daedric.
+        Got Official Cert for Lordship
+        Deadric told all about the agency and was told all in return Bridge unburned
+        Payed out 30k for all the knowledge

+# Session 12

+## Presession

+Rules: change magic drain -- no longer damage == roll difference now every 5 DV = 1d6
+        Should magic keep track of each spell cast in a day?
+    Gain attribute bump every 3 levels (+1 to one max 5)

 # Prerolled Loot